Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

-Instead of implicitly modeling the distribution of points as a top-down generator model \cite{goodfellow2014generative,kingma2013auto} (implicit because the marginal probability density of a generator model requires integrating out the latent noise vector, which is analytically intractable) or indirectly learning the model by an adversarial learning scheme where a discriminator is recruited and simultaneously trained with the generator in a minimax two-player game, or a variational inference scheme where an encoder is recruited as an inference model to approximate the intractable posterior distribution, we explicitly model this distribution as an energy-based model and directly learn the model by MCMC-based maximum likelihood (as well as its variants) without the aid of any extra network.
-The maximum likelihood learning, in general, does not suffer from mode collapse and instability issues existing in GANs due to the unbalanced joint training of two models.
+Instead of implicitly modeling the distribution of points as a top-down generator \cite{goodfellow2014generative,kingma2013auto} (implicit because the marginal probability density of a generator model requires integrating out the latent noise vector, which is analytically intractable) or indirectly learning the model by an adversarial learning scheme where a discriminator is recruited and simultaneously trained with the generator in a minimax two-player game, or a variational inference scheme where an encoder is used as an inference model to approximate the intractable posterior distribution, we explicitly model this distribution as an EBM and directly learn the model by MCMC-based MLE (as well as its variants) without the aid of any extra network.
+The MLE, in general, does not suffer from mode collapse and instability issues, which exist in GANs due to the unbalanced joint training of two models.

-Models using encoder-decoder structures for point cloud generation rely on hand-crafting distance metrics to measure the dissimilarity between two point sets.
-However, the maximum likelihood learning of our model corresponds to a statistical property matching of the observed and the generated point clouds, where the statistical property is defined by the derivative of the energy function with respect to the parameters.
-Therefore, our model doesn't rely on hand-crafting distance metrics.
+Models using encoder-decoders for point cloud generation typically rely on hand-crafted distance metrics to measure the dissimilarity between two point sets.
+However, the MLE learning of our model corresponds to a statistical matching between the observed and the generated point clouds, where the statistical properties are defined by the derivatives of the energy function with respect to the learning parameters.
+Therefore, our model does not rely on hand-crafted distance metrics.